efzero-pps/Dervali-VRCMods/NearClippingPlaneAdjuster/README.md

 VRChat will set this back to default every world change.
 This mod will set the near plane clipping distance to .01 15 seconds after you load into a world.
 (Reason for the delay is that we can't know exactly when the world's referenceCamera's settings are copied onto the player's camera)

+Now adjusts the clipping plane on your photo camera thanks to an addition by tylerhasman.